Manage keyspaces

 Table

-A container for data within a database, such as vector data, non-vector data, and CQL table data.
+A container for data within a database.

 Document